-NOTE: When multiple NSACFs are deployed, how the maximum number of UEs per network slice and the maximum number of PDU Sessions per network slice is distributed among multiple NSACFs, is implementation specific.
+NOTE 1: When multiple NSACFs are deployed, how the maximum number of UEs per network slice and the maximum number of PDU Sessions per network slice is distributed among multiple NSACFs, is implementation specific.

+NOTE 2: When multiple NSACFs are deployed, the UE moves to new service area with a different NSACF, and if the number of UE or PDU Sessions in the target NSACF has reached the maximum number, session continuity can be guaranteed using implementation specific means.

 Subject to operator policy and national/regional regulations, network slices which are used for Emergency service or for Critical and Priority services (e.g. MCS, MPS) may be exempted from NSAC.